If your house has been damaged by fire, one of the first things you likely want to find out is the value of what is remaining.

 The trick is this – you can now photograph the mechanical systems in great detail, which can be used later to show experts for their opinions.

 Many if not most mechanical systems are located in dark dreary places, especially in older houses.
-Your flashlight will be needed for those hard to see areas and for extra lighting for photos.
+You will need your flashlight for those hard-to-see areas and for extra lighting for photos.

 Take digital photos of the units themselves to include pipe fittings, electrical wiring and also any stamps or labels.
 Open the cover to the electrical panel and get a good close up photo of the box to see if there are fuses or circuits.